Katy Moffatt

-Katherine Louella "Katy" Moffatt (born November 19, 1950) is an American musician, lyricist, composer, vocalist.
+Katherine Louella "Katy" Moffatt (born November 19, 1950) is an American musician, lyricist, composer, and vocalist.
 She is the sister of country singer-songwriter Hugh Moffatt.

 Midnight radio

 Moffatt became impassioned by music as a child growing up in Fort Worth, Texas.
 She was captivated by Broadway show tunes, the Beatles, and the Motown sound, and has said that she was such an avid listener to Top 40 radio that "I used to come home from school, have dinner, go to bed, and set the alarm for midnight.
 Then I'd get up and do my homework and listen to the radio.
 It was my favorite time – I could be alone with the music."

 Early influences

 Moffatt points to the influence of the Beatles and the bands of the British Invasion as inspiring her to learn the guitar.
 She credits Leonard Cohen's "Dress Rehearsal Rag" for making her want to perform and says folk singers like Judy Collins, Phil Ochs, and Dave Van Ronk were her models.
 Ella Fitzgerald and the versatile vocalist, Tracy Nelson were also important influences.